Eric Gerets: Managerial career

 Less than a month after leaving Morocco, he accepted a contract offer to become the head coach of Qatari defending champions Lekhwiya on 9 October 2012.

 In the 2013–14 season, he brought another Qatari championship title to Lekhwiya.

 Gerets departed Lekhwiya and became the head coach of the United Arab Emirates team Al Jazira Club on 20 May 2014.
 He completed his two-year contract and decided to retire as club coach.

 He did hint that he might only be active as a coach of a country.
 Gerets was subsequently regularly mentioned as a top candidate for the position of head coach of Belgium.
 But due to health problems, he would never become it.

+Personal life

 In 2013, Gerets suffered a brain hemorrhage.
 Since then, his health has gradually deteriorated and he has difficulty speaking and walking.
 In 2022, he was diagnosed with cerebral calcification.